-At the beginning of the war with Sweden, in 1741, the unit was transformed into a regular hussar regiment known as Sérbskiy Hussarskiy (Serbian Hussar).
+In 1741, at the beginning of the Russo-Swedish War (1741-43), the unit was transformed into a regular hussar regiment known as Sérbskiy Hussarskiy (Serbian Hussar).
 In theory, it then counted 10 companies for a total of about 1,000 men.
 However, until July 1759, most Russian hussar regiments counted only 6 squadrons.
 Tielke specifically mentioned this regiment as counting 600 men during this period.

 During the Seven Years' War, the regiment was under the command of:

 - from 1763: Colonel Peter Tekely (aka Pyotr Avramovič, had been lieutenant-colonel of the regiment since 1758)

 In 1756, at the outbreak of the war, the regiment was stationed at Novgogod and in Livonia.
 During the winter of 1756-57, it joined the Russian field army.

 In 1757, the regiment took part in the campaign in East Prussia under General-in-Chief Count Apraxin.
 On August 30, at the Battle of Gross-Jägersdorf, it was part of Riazanov's Brigade belonging to the rearguard.
 When the Russian army deployed, it was placed in the first line of the cavalry right wing.